LogtalkDotOrg/logtalk3/tools/lgtdoc/NOTES.md

-When the `lgtdoc_missing_periods` flag is set to `warning` (its usual default value), the `lgtdoc` tool prints warnings on missing ending periods (full stops) or exclamation marks in `info/1-2` directives (in comments, remarks, parameter descriptions, and argument descriptions).
+When the `lgtdoc_missing_periods` flag is set to `warning` (its usual default value), the `lgtdoc` tool prints warnings on missing ending periods (full stops), exclamation marks, or question marks in `info/1-2` directives (in comments, remarks, parameter descriptions, and argument descriptions).

 Set a flag value to `silent` to turn off the corresponding linter warnings.